zmcucunuba/MyFunctions/README.md

 # MyFunctions

-Some useful functions for many purposes
+Some useful functions for various purposes